Slicer/Slicer/Docs/developer_guide/script_repository/batch.md

 It can be helpful for debugging to include a comment with python commands that can be pasted into the console to run the script.
-With this approach any global variables, such as vtk class instances, defined in the script will exists after the script runs and you can easily inspect them or call methods on them.
+With this approach any global variables, such as vtk class instances, defined in the script will exist after the script runs and you can easily inspect them or call methods on them.

 ```python